Guides

 If you cannot check in on time — a twisted ankle, navigational delay, bad weather — and you can still reach a signal:

-2. Or tap Extend on the timer (adds 2 hours to the current countdown)
+2. Or tap Extend in the Check-in Timer popover (adds 2 hours to the current countdown)

-If the timer fires and your contacts receive an alert, they can check the shared trip page for your last known GPS location and your planned route.
+If an alert fires and your contacts receive an email, they can check the shared trip page for your last known GPS location and your planned route.
 The page does not auto-update — they may need to reload to see the latest status.